The Heart Sutra

 Because nothing is attained, the Bodhisattva, through reliance on the Prajna Paramita, is unhindered in his mind.
 Because there is no hindrance, he is not afraid, and he leaves delusional dream-thinking far behind.
 Ultimately Nirvana!
 All Buddhas of the past, present and future attain unsurpassed perfecte awakening through reliance on the Prajna Paramita.
 Therefore, know that the Prajna Paramita is a great spiritual mantra, a great bright mantra, a supreme mantra, an unequaled mantra.
 It can remove all suffering; it is genuine and not false.
 That is why the mantra of the Prajna Paramita was spoken.
 Recite it this way:

 Shariputra, thus should the Bodhisattva, great being, discipline himself in the profound Prajna Paramita.

 Then the Blessed One arose from that samadhi and praised noble Avalokiteshvara, the Bodhisattva, great being, saying: Good, good, O son of noble family.
 Thus it is, O son of noble family, thus it is.
 One should practice the profound Prajna Paramita just as you have taught, and all the Tathagatas will rejoice.

-*Gandharva (गन्धर्व) refers to divine artists, or musicians, who accompany the gods.
+*Asuras are gods who delight in battles; gandharvas (गन्धर्व) are divine artists or musicians who accompany the gods.
 (Wisdom Library)

 Translation by the Nalanda Translation Committee (https://www.dharmanet.org/HeartSutra.htm)